-Dividing cells (green) are localized close to blood vessels (red) in the adult VSVZ neural stem cell niche. heterogeneity and potential of purified populations, as well as the gene regulatory networks underlying adult neural stem cell quiescence and activation.
+Dividing cells (green) are localized close to blood vessels (red) in the adult V-SVZ neural stem cell niche. transcriptional signatures.
+This FACS purification strategy provides a powerful approach to investigate the biology of adult neural stem cells.
+In ongoing work we are defining the heterogeneity and potential of purified populations, as well as the gene regulatory networks underlying adult neural stem cell quiescence and activation.
 Niche regulation of adult neural stem cells We are using a combination of novel anatomical and in vitro approaches to elucidate the diverse niche components that mediate adult neural stem cell behavior.
-Vascular niche: The vasculature is an important component of the V-SVZ neural stem cell niche, and has unique properties (Tavazoie et al., 2008).
+Vascular niche The vasculature is an important component of the V-SVZ neural stem cell niche, and has unique properties (Tavazoie et al., 2008).
 Stem cells directly contact blood vessels at specialized sites that lack astrocyte endfeet.
 An open question is whether vascular cells in neurogenic areas are intrinsically different from those elsewhere in the brain.
 We have optimized a rapid FACS purification strategy to simultaneously isolate primary endothelial cells and pericytes from brain micro-regions of non-transgenic mice.
 This purification strategy provides a platform to define the functional and molecular contribution of vascular cells to stem cell niches and other brain regions under different physiological and pathological states.
 We are comparing the effect of purified vascular cells from neurogenic and non-neurogenic (cortex) brain regions on cells isolated from each stage of the V-SVZ stem cell lineage.
-We are also defining endothelial and pericytederived factors that influence V-SVZ cells.
-RESEARCH GROUP FIONA DOETSCH Cerebrospinal fluid niche: Adult neural stem cells contact the lateral ventricle via a thin process, and are continuously bathed by the cerebrospinal fluid (CSF).
+We are also defining endothelial and pericyte-derived factors that influence V-SVZ cells.
+Cerebrospinal fluid niche Adult neural stem cells contact the lateral ventricle via a thin process, and are continuously bathed by the cerebrospinal fluid (CSF).
 However little is known about the effect of the CSF compartment on adult neural stem cell function.
 We have found that the adult CSF compartment is a potent regulator of adult neural stem cells and their progeny and that its composition and functional effects change dynamically in different physiological states, including aging.
 CSF factors support the formation of multipotent selfrenewing colonies from both activated stem cells and transit amplifying cells, as well as modulate survival of neural stem cells.
 Notably, we have also found that the composition and functional effect of CSF changes during aging, with differential effects on distinct stages of the stem cell lineage.
 We are currently examining the identity of factors in the CSF that regulate adult neural stem cells and their progeny.
-Publications 2014 Silva-Vargas, Violeta; Doetsch, Fiona.
-A new twist for neurotrophins: endothelial-derived NT-3 mediates adult neural stem cell quiescence.
-Neuron 83, 2014, H. 3, S. 507-9.
-Codega, Paolo; Silva-Vargas, Violeta; Paul, Alex; Maldonado-Soto, Angel R; Deleo, Annina M; Pastrana, Erika; Doetsch, Fiona (2014).
-Prospective identification and purification of quiescent adult neural stem cells from their in vivo niche.
-Neuron, 82(3), 545-59.
-Maldonado-Soto, Angel R; Oakley, Derek H; Wichterle, Hynek; Stein, Joel; Doetsch, Fiona K; Henderson, Christopher E (2014).
-Stem Cells in the Nervous System.
-American journal of physical medicine & rehabilitation/Association of Academic Physiatrists, 5.